denabel/gxc/README.md

-expertise, 2) a lack of knowledge of data sources and how to access them, 3) unfamiliarity with complex data formats, such as high-resolution, longitudinal raster datacubes, and 4) lack of expertise in integrating the data into existing social science datasets.
-GxC aims to close the gap by creating an automated interface to EO data and complementary resources for social science research.
+expertise, 2) a lack of knowledge of data sources and how to access them, 3) unfamiliarity with complex data formats, such as high-resolution, longitudinal raster datacubes, and 4) lack of expertise in integrating the data into existing social science datasets. `gxc` aims to close the gap by creating an automated interface to EO data and complementary resources for social science research.

 The project’s core is creating an open-source tool to link time- and